m-kupiec/compendium-react/README.md

 # Events

+- "In React, it’s conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
 - "By convention, it is common to name event handlers as `handle` followed by the event name.
 You’ll often see `onClick={handleClick}`, `onMouseEnter={handleMouseEnter}`, and so on." ([React](https://react.dev/learn/responding-to-events))
 - "If you use a design system, it’s common for components like buttons to contain styling but not specify behavior.
 Instead, components like `PlayButton` and `UploadButton` will pass event handlers down." ([React](https://react.dev/learn/responding-to-events))
 - "Event handlers will also catch events from any children your component might have.
 We say that an event “bubbles” or “propagates” up the tree" ([React](https://react.dev/learn/responding-to-events))